 Commercial fishing occurs in federally managed waters (3-200 NM) and within state waters (out to 3 NM; 9 NM for Texas and Florida's west coast).
 Each state's natural resources or wildlife management department manages fisheries in state waters using an organizational structure similar to the structure used by federal managers.
 Quotas can be placed on species at the federal or state level to manage landings and sustain the fishery.
 These may include seasonal closures or gear restrictions specific to a particular fishery.
-Table 3.11-1 summarizes the values of 2014 revenue from landings of the top commercial fishing species for each of the 18 coastal states in the Study Area.
+Table 3.11-1 shows the commercial species with the highest value in 2016 for each of the 18 coastal states in the Study Area.
+American lobster and sea scallops were the two most lucrative species both in the northeast and overall for all 18 coastal states.
+Combined these two species had a value of over \$1 billion in 2016.
+Off the mid-Atlantic, blue crab is the most valuable species, and along the Atlantic coast from South Carolina to Florida, shrimp are the most valuable catch.
+In the Gulf of Mexico, over 1 billion pounds of menhaden were landed in Louisiana, and, combined with the total for Mississippi, menhaden were valued at over \$140 million in 2016.
+Of all the species listed in Table 3.11-1, menhaden are the only vertebrate ("fish") species.
+All other species are invertebrates, and most of those are benthic species (e.g., lobsters and crabs) (National Marine Fisheries Service, 2018a).
 Additional information on commercially important species is in Sections 3.4 (Invertebrates) and 3.6 (Fishes).